lestrrat-go/jwx/README.md

 # How-to style documentation

-If you want to look for ways to do X, you may have an easier time navigating through the [documentation here](./docs)
+If you are looking for FAQs or want to look for ways to do X, you may have an easier time navigating through the [documentation here](./docs)

 # Packages